 Shopper Approved no longer displays pricing information.
 This appears to have become the trend across the industry.
 So, if you want that, you are going to have to reach out to them.
 Note, however, that Shopper Approved tends be one of the cheapest when it comes to getting Google Seller Ratings to boost sales for an eCommerce store.
 Based on our experience, you can expect to pay something around $200 to get Seller Ratings.
 That’s for small businesses.

 Trustpilot is another good option for those looking for Seller Ratings for their eCommerce Stores.
 This is another company that we usually recommend to people.
 Trustpilot gets you about the same things as you get with Shopper Approved.
 Trustpilot’s avowed aim is not only to grow brand trust, but also to show that trust to the wider world.

 The showing is important.
 It’s what helps convince people that your eCommerce store is worth doing business with.
 Like Shopper Approved, Trustpilot allows you to display reviews on your own site.
 That’s important for convincing people that it’s worth buying from you.

-The entry level, “Standard,” plan from Trustpilot costs $199 per month.
-For that, you get the followings;
+The entry-level, “Standard,” plan from Trustpilot costs $199 per month.
+For that, you get the following;

 - You can customize your company profile page